Ruben Santiago-Hudson

 Ruben Santiago-Hudson (born Ruben Santiago Jr., November 24, 1956) is an American actor, playwright, and director who has won national awards for his work in all three categories.
 He is best known for his role of Captain Roy Montgomery from 2009 to 2011 on ABC's Castle.
-In November 2011 he appeared on Broadway in Lydia R. Diamond's play Stick Fly.
-In 2013 he starred in the TV series Low Winter Sun, a police drama set in Detroit.
+In November 2011, he appeared on Broadway in Lydia R. Diamond's play Stick Fly.
+In 2013, he starred in the TV series Low Winter Sun, a police drama set in Detroit.
+In 2021, he was nominated for best adaptation by the Screen Writers Guild for the film version of Ma Rainey's Black Bottom.

 Early life

 Ruben Hudson was born in 1956 in Lackawanna, New York, the son of Alean Hudson and Ruben Santiago, a railroad worker.
 He later adopted his mother's maiden name as part of his compound surname.
 His father was Puerto Rican and his mother was African American.
 He went to Lackawanna High school, earned his bachelor's degree from Binghamton University, his master's degree from Wayne State University and received an honorary Doctor of Humane Letters from Buffalo State College and Wayne State University.